jamesCabrera19/AuthWithNodeJS/README.md

 ## Update Status

-- Last Updated: Fall 2021
+- Last Updated: July 2023
 - Server Availability: The server is currently offline.
 However, it will be updated and operational in the coming months.

 ## Configuration